TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

-# TaskBoardAI: Designing Kanban for Human-AI Collaboration
+# TaskBoardAI: Designing Kanban for People-AI Collaboration

 **I created TaskBoardAI to solve a workflow problem I was experiencing firsthand.** I knew I could manage to-do lists through markdown files, but I found them challenging to maintain and update effectively.
 I needed a solution that would let both AI agents and humans view and interact with the same task information, but in ways that felt natural to each.